AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 "We have to,  Nox.
 I can't know what you are.
 You can't try to remember me.
 But I can't lose you."

 I gave you a simple nod and you laid your hands on my neck and you pulled me close and you kissed me.
 "I love you, Nox."
 You whispered as the dream faded.
-I didn't get to respond before I was ripped away from you.
-The darkness surrounded me.
+I didn't get to respond before I was ripped away from you in a roar of sound and the darkness surrounded me.
 And my nightmare started all over again.

 There was no point in trying to escape the dream.
 There never was.
-Every cry for help.
-Every tear I shed only made it worse.
+Every cry for help, every tear I shed only made it worse.
 Over and over again the nightmares came.
 I remembered them, every blow, every tear.
-But I didn't remember you.
-The nightmare came ripping me away from you dream after dream after dream and you were safe.
+They still came, but I never remembered you.
+The nightmare came and ripped me away from you dream after dream after dream and you were safe.
 That's all that mattered in the end.

 My heart was racing as I lay on my bed thinking about us.
 Thinking about what we did and why.
 What happens now.
 I know you are real.
 I know your name.
 Can I protect us both from my people - from the Venatori.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTU3NjkwNTUzLDExMTI0NDc3NDgsLTMyOD
+eyJoaXN0b3J5IjpbMTExNDI3MDYwOSwxMTEyNDQ3NzQ4LC0zMj
-IxMjQ1NSwtMTkwMDM0Mjk1NiwxNjEyNDE4MzI4LC0xNTE3MTU1
+gyMTI0NTUsLTE5MDAzNDI5NTYsMTYxMjQxODMyOCwtMTUxNzE1
-MjUxLDIwNzI3MjIwNjcsLTk2ODIxMzVdfQ==
+NTI1MSwyMDcyNzIyMDY3LC05NjgyMTM1XX0=
 -->